facebookresearch/minihack/README.md

 **Note:** Baseline agents have separate installation instructions.
 See [here](#baseline-agents) for more details.

-### Submitting New Environments

-For submitting your own MiniHack-based environment to our [zoo of public environments](./docs/envs/index.md), please follow the instructions [here](./docs/envs/contributing.md).

 ### Extending MiniHack

 If you wish to extend MiniHack, please install the package as follows: